PART 2: THE MAP AS A WHOLE

 We’ve looked at both extremes—the most similar zoom and the most different zoom—but what’s the average?
 How often, on average, do Google Maps and Apple Maps label the exact same things?

-For that, let’s take our table from earlier and average the percentages:
+Let’s take our table from earlier and average the percentages:

 On average, Google Maps and Apple Maps label the same things only 24% of the time.
-In other words, the two maps have fewer than a quarter of their labels in common.

 These truly are very different maps.